The null condition in elastodynamics leads to non-uniqueness: Outline of the induction scheme

-At each step, we give a correction to $u_q$ to make the error $(c_q,R_q)$ get smaller and converge to zero (in $C^0$ space) as $q$ goes to infinity.
-Moreover, we assume the following inductive estimates on $(u_{q},c_q,R_{q})$ satisfying \eqref{approximate elstro dynamic}: \begin{enumerate} \item The support of $u_{q}$ and $R_{q}$ satisfies
+At each stage, we correct $u_q$ so that the errors $c_q$ and $R_q$ decrease and converge to zero in $C^0$ as $q\to\infty$.
+Moreover, we assume the following inductive estimates on $(u_{q},c_q,R_{q})$ satisfying \eqref{approximate elstro dynamic}: \begin{enumerate} \item The supports of $u_{q}$ and $R_{q}$ satisfy

 \item The estimates on $u_{q}$ and $R_{q}$: